Bas-Relief – Sculpture in which figures project only slightly from a background, as on a coin

 Use a wire loop clay tool to cut away the background areas of the tile, making sure not to go too deep as you don't want to go all the way through the clay.

 Cut details and texture into your fruit.
 Think about rounded edges and the surfaces of each fruit.
 You can also add detail to the background area by pressing dots all over it with a rounded tool.

-You now have a bas-relief tile.
+Once allowed to dry completely, you now have a bas-relief tile.

 Bas-Relief Project 2

 The second method for creating a bas-relief tile is the opposite of the previous one.